naatin777/LaTeX-Graphics-Helper/README.md

     - `Convert to PNG`: Converts the selected PDF files to PNG.
     - `Convert to JPEG`: Converts the selected PDF files to JPEG.
     - `Convert to SVG`: Converts the selected PDF files to SVG.
+-   Under the "Image To PDF" submenu:
+    - `Convert to PDF (PNG)`: Converts the selected PNG files to PDF.
+    - `Convert to PDF (JPEG)`: Converts the selected JPEG files to PDF.
+    - `Convert to PDF (SVG)`: Converts the selected SVG files to PDF.

 Alternatively, you can drag and drop PDF files directly into your LaTeX editor.